chargebyte/chargebyte-docs/docs/source/everest_charging_stack.rst

 This module simulates a DC power supply device.

-**CbChargeSOMDriver** (`view on GitHub <https://github.com/chargebyte/everest-chargebyte/tree/main/modules/CbChargeSOMDriver>`__)
+**CbParsleyDriver** (`view on GitHub <https://github.com/chargebyte/everest-chargebyte/tree/main/modules/CbParsleyDriver>`__)

-This is the Hardware Abstraction Layer (HAL) for Charge SOM in EVerest.
+This is the Hardware Abstraction Layer (HAL) for Charge Control Y in EVerest.
 It implements the `evse_board_support <https://github.com/EVerest/everest-core/blob/main/interfaces/evse_board_support.yaml>`_ interface, enabling communication with the :code:`EvseManager` and control of the board.
 The EVerest community often refers to these HAL modules as BSPs, such as MicroMegaWattBSP and PhyVersoBSP.
-This module is essential for controlling the Charge SOM.
+This module is essential for controlling the Charge Control Y.

 .. include:: ../../includes/everest_further_reading.inc